CHIETA, MERSETA and the MQA Accreditation

 There really is NO reason why the SETA should entrust limited funds to new providers in the market.
-However, those new providers who are savvy enough to establish themselves correctly and target the right markets with required qualifications can access SETA support.
+However, those new providers who are savvy enough to establish themselves correctly and target the right markets with the required qualifications can access SETA support.

-New providers are often high risk as they are inexperienced and still need to build an understanding of due diligence in this formal environment.
-If you can demonstrate this understanding then you could enter the market competitively.
+New providers are often a high risk as they are inexperienced and still need to build an understanding of due diligence in this formal environment.
+If you can demonstrate this understanding early then you could enter the market competitively.

 Need help with your SETA Accreditation?